canonical/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-We are big distro with ton of custom grub patches.
+We are big distro with many custom grub patches.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?